Country Report: Overview of the main changes since the previous report update Last updated: 21/04/21

-The report was previously updated in March 2019.
+The report was previously updated in May 2020.

-Detention of asylum seekers
+Detention of asylum seeker

 Content of international protection